boolean-uk/csharp-tdd-oop-bank-challenge/Boolean.CSharp.Main/Documentation/domain_model.md

 Each manager gets a queue of overdraft requests, which they can review and approve/disapprove which then sets the overdraft value in the Customer object associated.

 The branch distribution of overdraft requests in this implementation will be simple (just picking one) but could easily be expanded to have all managers report their queues, then select the one with the smallest queue or something like that.

+### IOverdraftRequest
+The interface for overdraft request is made to have a common implementation, in theory someone could when implement fancier overdraft models instead of a fixed amount like % of income, % of assets, % increase of current fixed asset etc.